 There are two versions of CAS.
 Which version is used will be depend on the UGA web application you are attempting to access.

 The first time you use two-factor CAS, you will be asked to enroll devices in Duo.

 Parents and guardians cannot use CAS to access student information.

 Depending on the site, you may be asked to provide a second step for logging in.
-This may be called two-step or two-factor authentication.
-At UGA, our two-factor authentication service is called ArchPass Duo.
+This may be called two-step login.
+At UGA, our two-step login solution is called ArchPass and it is powered by Duo.